 Tax Exemption Period

-The tax exemption period under Export Services Act is 20 years, which may be extended for an additional 10 years.
+The tax exemption period under Act 20 is 20 years, which may be extended for an additional 10 years.

-To obtain the benefits of the Puerto Rico Export Services Act, the legal entity must request and obtain a grant of tax exemption.
+To obtain the benefits of Act 20, the legal entity must request and obtain a grant of tax exemption.
 The grant is considered a contract between the legal entity and the government of Puerto Rico.

 The legal entity must have three full time employees residents of Puerto Rico within six months of commencing operations, and five employees within two years of commencing operations.